VickySteeves/NaNoWriMo-novel/novel.md

 “Yeah yeah.
 You were lucky you liked birds and conservation, otherwise you’d have ended up with Jorge.”
 He spat out, “What was your plan for research so far?”

-"I was hoping to talk to you about that, to see where I’d best fit in with the lab’s work.”
+“I was hoping to talk to you about that, to see where I’d best fit in with the lab’s work.”
 Harriet said. “*Oh frack he’s going to hate me.*”

 “Well, first thing’s first.
 Do what you want and what’s interesting.
 I’m not here to hold your hand or tell you what to do.
 You are responsible for yourself.
 I see this relationship as a master-apprentice.
 I’m going to teach you methods, give you too much literature to read, and hole you up in the Library on Thursdays when the journals arrive.
 You’ll read them every Thursday with me, regardless of your research schedule.”
 He took a pause for a breath and an assessing glance at Harriet.
 “What do you think of that?”